MuhaimenurRahman/MedicineShop/README.md

 Step 2: Create a database and the name should be "medicine_shop" Step 3: I provided a sql file in my project folder.
 Step 4: Import this sql file to your local host.
+Step 5: After open this program please upload Jcalender, mysql-connector nd rs2xml file that are given in project.
-Step 5: Now run the program from login and the Username and password are ST and 12.
+Step 6: Now run the program from login and the Username and password are ST and 12.